-When you aren’t sure which direction a stock is going to go, but you are expecting a big move—like we have seen often lately—you may want to consider an options strategy known as the straddle.
+Market moving news, like elections and central bank moves, has the potential to create market volatility.
+When you aren’t sure which direction a stock is going to go, but you are expecting a big move, you may want to consider an options strategy known as the straddle.

 Getting to know straddles